-Consequently, and if this is not addressed or understood, the child may continue this behaviour into adulthood.
+Consequently, and if this is not addressed or understood, the child may continue behaving according to how they perceive they will be loved right, into adulthood.

-This can however, become very worrying for parents especially if a boy remains stuck, still wanting to dress in mummy’s clothing or a girls starts dressing in boys clothing.
+This can however, become very worrying for some parents, especially if a boy remains stuck, still wanting to dress in mummy’s clothing or a girls starts dressing in boys clothing.

-But it can also become a problem: A child may begin to seem different and this may either be accepted or rejected within the family.
-As a result this can become frightening for a child as they sense that they’re being told that there is something wrong with them.
+In certain societies this may even be entirely unacceptable: A child may begin to seem different and this may either be accepted or rejected within the family or a society.
+As a result, this can become frightening for a child as they sense that they’re being told that there is something wrong with them.
 This can be traumatic and it can cause massive emotional problems.
 Not being accepted can be very hurtful and it can result in all sorts of emotional problems from self-worth and self-harm issues to depression and even suicide.
 And sadly, this could also lead to bullying and excommunication within a community or indeed the family.

 And many have experienced horrendous violence, taunting and teasing.
 And this can lead to further depression and feelings of victimisation.

 Often this occurs, because parents are often are unaware of the mixed messages they may be sending their children.

 But also there is often no knowledge of psychology or in particular and once again – there is no understanding of Sigmund Freud ‘s Oedipal Stage and how it pertains to child development.
 Often the stage is either forgotten, or it just doesn’t get taken into account and as a result, many areas often remain unnecessarily perplexing or mystifying – especially for the families involved.

 And sadly too, once adulthood is reached and a child leaves home they may again be confronted with society’s expectations and often many have to hide their predispositions.
 And many have to keep things secret even from their partners.